M-Audio MicroTrack II Review

 - USB

-Sound QualityWe can't figure out how M-Audio managed to get such good sound from the cheap little stereo 'T' mic that comes with the MTII, but they did.
-The MicroTrack II sounds very good.
-The excellent sound quality is why so many people put up with its irritations.
-Better than the first version?
-Marginally so.
-The MicroTrack II may convey a bit more spaciousness in its aural sound stage than its predecessor.
-Check out our
+The USB 2.0 connection is very speedy Sound QualityWe can't figure out how M-Audio managed to get such good sound from the cheap little stereo 'T' mic that comes with the MTII, but they did.
+The MicroTrack II sounds very good with the little 'T' mic.
+The high-caliber sound quality is why so many people put up with its irritations.
+On the other hand, we had trouble getting clean sound with an external condenser mic plugged into the 1/4" TRS mic inputs.
+Is the MicroTrack II better than the 24/96?
+Maybe.
+To our ears, the MicroTrack II conveys a bit more spaciousness in its aural sound stage than its predecessor, but it is also a bit noisier.
+Conclusion The MicroTrack II sounds very good with its little 'T' mic.
+It is the smallest-sized portable recorder available that offers 48V phantom power.

 |